-You could sense the amount of time these pyramids have been in existence and what they have witnessed through the last four thousand years.
+You could sense the amount of time these pyramids have been in existence and what they have witnessed over the last four thousand years.

 We had lunch and dinner at a makeshift restaurant underneath the trees.
 It was local food and very tasty.
 All the exercise made us very hungry and tired.
 After lunch we explored some more.
 The next day we finished our exploring and got finished at 4pm.
 Then, it was time to go back to the hotel.
 We had a bus full of tourists and on the way out of Tikal, we found a French tourist lost in the jungle, left behind by his tour group, and wandering aimlessly.
 He spoke French only, so someone in the bus who spoke French determined the plight of the Frenchman and we took him back to his hotel to reunite with his group.
 A good deed for the day.

 One final note, Guatemala is the top source of asylum seekers in the United States, with citizens fleeing poverty, violence, drought, and low coffee prices.
-It is another disaster for the descendants of the Maya who have going through a lot over the last 3-4 thousands years.
+It is another disaster for the descendants of the Maya who have been going through a lot over the last 3-4 thousand years.